Decommissioning Oil and Gas Assets: Regulatory Issues, Liability, Managing Disputes, Disposal of Structures and Waste

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide counsel an analysis of critical legal challenges that arise in the decommissioning of energy assets.
+This CLE course will provide counsel an analysis of critical legal challenges that arise in the decommissioning of energy assets.
 The panel will discuss both federal and state regulations of the decommissioning process and significant difficulties, liability transfers, the ownership and disposal of removed structures and hazardous waste, and other problems stemming from decommissioning energy assets.

 - Regulation of decommissioning energy assets process